PushpenderIndia/crypter/README.md

 This Crypter is written in python 3, which can be used obfusticate, encrypt the python source code to bypass AntiVirus.
 Also Capable to Bypass VM such as VirtualBox, VMware, Sandboxie.

-Uses AES-256 bit Encryption & Base64 Encryption to Encrypt the Source Code for Twice.
+Uses AES-256 bit Encryption & Base64 Encoding to Encrypt the Source Code for Twice.

 3 Powerfull Methods to Detect whether running on VM or real machine